Close Menu

 When a company is liquidated, outstanding creditors will be repaid using the proceeds from selling company assets.
 In the case of an insolvent company, however, there will not be enough money raised in order to fully pay each creditor what they are owed.
 In many instances, there is in fact a significant shortfall, meaning a substantial amount of company debt remains after the business has been closed following liquidation.

-Any debt which remains after a company has been closed via liquidation will be written off in the vast majority of situations.
-This is because a limited company is classed as a separate legal entity meaning the debts of a limited company belong to the company itself and not its directors.
-As the company has been closed via liquidation under the guidance of a licensed insolvency practitioner, you can be sure the closure of the business has been done in full accordance with the Insolvency Act 1986.
+Any debt which remains after a company has been closed via liquidation will be written off in the vast majority of cases.
+This is because a limited company is classed as a separate legal entity to that of its directors, meaning the debts of a limited company belong to the company itself and not its directors or shareholders.
+As the company has been closed via liquidation under the guidance of a licensed insolvency practitioner, you can be sure the closure of the company has been done in full accordance with the Insolvency Act 1986.

 The same cannot be said when a company is closed via the DS01 strike off option.
 Although this closure method should only be used by solvent companies, sometimes an insolvent company will apply for strike off and occasionally this will go through unchallenged.